 E Q Power will produce five (5) by-products: Methane (CH4), Carbon Dioxide (CO2), Electricity, Digestate and Waste Heat.
 The E Q Power plant design will be the only producer in North America to use, recycle and repurpose all five and the only one in the world to do so on-site.
 As both producer and consumer.
 The world's first 100% renewable fuel and power producer in a GHG mitigated, carbon negative, ecologically balanced closed-loop eco-system, from seed to salad.

 The power plant will incorporate Methane (CH4) and Bio-Diesel to E Q Powers’ gen-sets.
 Carbon Dioxide (CO2) is heated using the waste heat from Data Caster Labs (data center) and E Q Powers’ gen-sets and repurposed to bio-diesel reactors for year-round production of renewable bio-diesel to diesel fueled gen-sets.
 Anaerobic Digester is primarily for waste, pathogen, waste water and weed-seed management.
-CH4, CO2 and Digestate production for Sub-Zero Energy's Bio-Diesel reactors and Beyond Organics Garden facilities’ as a proprietary ‘Smart Soil’ amendment.
+CH4, CO2 and Digestate (a proprietary ‘Smart Soil’ amendment) production is repurposed for Sub-Zero Energy's Bio-Diesel reactors and Beyond Organics Garden facilities.

 Another extraordinary feature of the MOE Farms eco-system is incorporating Sub-Zero Energy’s Bio-diesel production facilities into the data center (DC) design.
 This allows for the waste heat from the DCs to be repurposed and used to produce renewable Bio-diesel to EQ Power’s plant producing electricity back to profit center operations.
 The digestate and CO2, waste products, from EQ Power are also repurposed back to Sub-Zero Energy’s Bio-diesel production facilities as feedstock for year-round production.